shriker/xenforo-faq-manager/README.md

 ------------
 * Full FAQ with adding, editing and deleting
 * Question categories
+* Visitors can Like answers
 * BBCode supported answer fields
-* Permissions for managing questions, and for managing categories
+* Permissions for managing questions, managing categories, and liking answers
 * Custom BBCode for linking to specific FAQ entries: `[faq=10][/faq]`
 * (Option) Multiple sort options (alphabetical, submit date, view count)
 * (Option) Show answers on the same page (slide down), or a new page